What happens if an agreement isn’t followed?

 It’s possible to take steps to enforce support payments on your own, but this is complicated.
 If you enroll with the FMEP, the program will enforce your agreement or order for you.

-For more information about the FMEP, see Family Maintenance Enforcement Program on the BC Ministry of Justice website.
+For more information about the FMEP, see Family Maintenance Enforcement Program on the BC Attorney General website.

 To enforce an agreement about property and debt